ioam/topographica/models/stevens.jn13/README.rst

    pip install numpy PIL scipy

-With Topographica installed you can now explore the model from this directory as follows:
+With Topographica installed you can now explore the model from this directory using the Topographica GUI:

 ::

    ../../topographica -g gcal.ty

+The rest of the instructions show how to go further, using IPython notebook to explore how the model is put together and how to put results together into figures.

 Installing IPython Notebook
 ---------------------------

-To to run the contents of '``stevens_jn13.ipynb``' and '``gcal.ipynb``' and reproduce all the figures in the paper, you will need IPython (>=1.0) and the ability to run the IPython notebook.
+To run the contents of '``stevens_jn13.ipynb``' and '``gcal.ipynb``' and reproduce all the figures in the paper, you will need IPython (>=1.0) and the ability to run the IPython notebook.
 All the required dependencies may be installed with pip as follows: